-Each of the recommended routines focuses on strength training.
+Each of the recommended routines focus on strength training.
 The rationale for this is simple: building muscle through strength training helps to boost your metabolism and burn fat.
-While you will want to eventually incorporate cardio into your workout, start by getting the basics correct.
-By seeing and feeling the results early on, you will be more likely to keep with the program over the long term.
+While you should eventually incorporate cardio into your workout, start by getting the basics correct.
+By seeing and feeling the results early on, you're more likely to keep with the program over the long term.

 Aim to perform two to three sets involving 10 to 12 repetitions (reps) of each exercise.
 If you can only do four or six to start, that's okay.
 The aim is to perform an exercise so that you are slightly shaky by the final rep. Every week thereafter, aim to increase the reps until you are finally able to do three sets of 12.